Have you been injured in an e-scooter accident?

 In 2023, the U.S. Consumer Product Safety Commission (CPSC) found that e-scooter injuries nationwide increased further by 22%.
 37% of treated injuries occurred while using rented e-scooters, and 63% occurred when using purchased or unspecified e-scooters.

-CPSC also shared estimated injury data by how e-scooter riders were injured and specific riding surfaces.
-94% of individuals got hurt while riding their scooters, whereas only 2% said other or unspecified factors caused their injuries.
+The CPSC analyzed injury data, detailing how e-scooter riders were hurt and the types of surfaces involved.
+Their findings reveal that 94% of injuries occurred while individuals were riding their scooters, while only 2% attributed their injuries to other or unspecified factors.
 Furthermore, 63% of electric scooter accidents occurred on paved roads.

 E-scooter injury data for Los Angeles is just as alarming.
 UCLA research reported that the injury rate for the city’s e-scooter riders exceeded the national injury rates for motorcycle riders, cyclists, motor vehicle drivers, and pedestrians over a six-year period.
-It’s estimated that 115 injuries occur per 1 million e-scooter trips.
+Experts estimate that 115 injuries occur for every 1 million e-scooter trips.

 Regarding e-scooter deaths, 111 fatalities from 2017 to 2022 were linked to dockless scooters, and 18 deaths occurred while riding rented scooters.
 These numbers accounted for the 232 micromobility-related fatalities that occurred nationwide over the five-year period.